Computer Go: Machine learning

 The skill level of knowledge-based systems is closely linked to the knowledge of their programmers and associated domain experts.
 This limitation has made it difficult to program truly strong AIs.
 A different path is to use machine learning techniques.
 In these, the only thing that the programmers need to program are the rules and simple scoring algorithms of how to analyze the worth of a position.
 The software will then automatically generates its own sense of patterns, heuristics, and strategies, in theory.

 This is generally done by allowing a neural network or genetic algorithm to either review a large database of professional games, or play many games against itself or other people or programs.
-These algorithms are then able to utilize this data as a means of improving their performance.
+These algorithms are then able to use this data as a means of improving their performance.
 Machine learning techniques can also be used in a less ambitious context to tune specific parameters of programs that rely mainly on other techniques.
 For example, Crazy Stone learns move generation patterns from several hundred sample games, using a generalization of the Elo rating system.

 The most famous example of this approach is AlphaGo, which proved far more effective than previous AIs.
 In its first version, it had one layer that analyzed millions of existing positions to determine likely moves to prioritize as worthy of further analysis, and another layer that tried to optimize its own winning chances using the suggested likely moves from the first layer.
 AlphaGo used Monte Carlo tree search to score the resulting positions.
 A later version of AlphaGo, AlphaGoZero, eschewed learning from existing Go games, and instead learnt only from playing itself repeatedly.
 Other earlier programs using neural nets include NeuroGo and WinHonte.